Juliet Ace

-Ann Juliet Ace (born 27 June 1938) is a dramatist and screenwriter who contributed to EastEnders and The District Nurse.
+Ann Juliet Ace (27 June 1938 – 6 August 2025) was a Welsh dramatist and screenwriter who contributed to EastEnders and The District Nurse.
 She also supplied many original scripts and dramatisations to BBC Radio drama, including The Archers.
-She wrote the screenplay for Cameleon, which won the Golden Spire Award for Best Dramatic Television Feature at the 1998 San Francisco International Film Festival.
+Ace wrote the screenplay for Cameleon, which won the Golden Spire Award for Best Dramatic Television Feature at the 1998 San Francisco International Film Festival.

 Early life and teaching

-Juliet Ace was the third daughter of Charles and Glenys Ace, born and raised in Llanelli, Carmarthenshire in South Wales.
+Ace was the third daughter of Charles and Glenys Ace, born and raised in Llanelli, Carmarthenshire in South Wales.
 She was educated at Llanelli Girls' Grammar School, City of Coventry Training College, which was soon to become Coventry College of Education and be incorporated into the University of Warwick, where she specialised in drama and art.
 She then trained further at Rose Bruford College of Speech and Drama.

 Ace taught for three years in St Mary Cray before joining a children's theatre company, and then working in weekly repertory at the Grand Theatre, Swansea for two seasons.
 In 1964, she began to work with children with special needs.

-After her marriage to Richard Alexander in 1966 she moved to Dartmouth, Devon, where her husband worked as a civilian lecturer at the Britannia Royal Naval College.
+After her marriage to Richard Alexander in 1966 Ace moved to Dartmouth, Devon, where her husband worked as a civilian lecturer at the Britannia Royal Naval College.
 For the next 18 years she brought up their two children: Daniel Alexander, now a business consultant, and Catherine Alexander, a theatre director and drama teacher.
 Meanwhile, Ace continued working with special-needs children, privately and in local schools, and directed and acted with local drama groups.